QueerGlobal/qg-docs/README.md

 We are reaching out to the open source community to help us with our mission.

+## Rearchitecture Status
+At this point in time, we're in the process of moving QueerGlobal to a monorepo that serves as a single point of knowledge across codebases.
+This migration is still in process.
+If there's a desire to contribute or comment, first check out the issues or pull requests to make sure they're not overlapping others, and then either contribute to an existing issue or pull request or create a new one.

 ## Architecture

 Queer Global is building a web application utilizing React on the front end and employing a microservices-based architecture on the back-end.